gmac/schema-stitching-handbook/computed-fields/README.md

 However, computed fields have several distinct disadvantages:

 - A subservice with computed fields cannot independently resolve its full schema without input from other services.
 This means computed fields are defunct holes in a subschema unless accessed through the gateway with dependencies satisfied.
 - Computed fields rely on passing complex object keys between services rather than primitive scalar keys.
 Where a primitive key may be recognized as empty and therefore skip requesting data, complex object keys are always seen as truthy values even if their _contents_ are empty.
-Thus, the gateway is forced to always request data on their behalf, even for predictably empty results.
+Thus, the gateway is forced to always request data on their behalf, even for predictably empty results unless manual intervention is taken.

 **This example demonstrates:**